 Photo Credit: JD Urban

-Program Description: Arts educator, writer, director and performer Pamela Badila reads and tells traditional stories from around the world with music and performance and leads a related craft with children and their families.
-This special story hour will give families the opportunity to explore stories, told through generations, that formed the traditions and ethics of particular cultures.
+Program Description: Arts educator, writer, director, and performer Pamela Badila reads and tells traditional stories from around the world, with music and performance and a related craft.

 Date/Time: 1st and 3rd Saturdays, 11am-12pm

-Audience: Open to Children of All Ages.
+Audience: Children of all ages and families.
 Continue reading

 Program Description: Join us to celebrate and register for the library’s Summer Reading Program.
 Participants will make their own musical instruments and later be able to join with the Diata Diata International Folkloric Theater for a drum circle and musical games.
 We will have other special guests, craft activities and will also be providing families with Summer Reading Logs, book giveaways and ice cream!

 Join us on Saturday, March 11, from 2 to 4pm, for a special Congolese Cultural Celebration.
 Pamela Badila, the Badila family and Perfect Ten teens will present traditional music, songs, dances and folk life stories of the Congo.